SRombauts/UEPlasticPlugin/README.md

 or [command line interface "cm"](https://docs.unity.com/ugs/en-us/manual/devops/manual/uvcs-cli/version-control-cli).
 It is a complementary tool improving efficiency in your daily workflow with assets in Editor.

-It automates tracking status of assets, brings common source control tasks inside the Editor, and provides visual diffing of Blueprints.
+It tracks status of assets, most notable locks, brings common source control tasks inside the Editor, including updating, branching and merging, and provides visual diffing of Blueprints.
-It also helps import an existing Unreal Project into source control, with appropriate *ignore.conf* file.
+It also helps import an existing Unreal Project into source control in a simple operation, with appropriate *ignore.conf* file.
-Since Unreal does not manage C++ source code, but only assets, the plugin is especially useful for GDs and artists.
+Since the Unreal Editor does not manage C++ source code, but only assets, the plugin is especially useful for tech designers, level designers and artists in general.

 ## Table of Contents